-- (1) Prior to commencement of steel erection, written notification must be provided to the Erection Trade partner that the concrete footing, piers, walls or mortar in masonry piers and walls have attained either 75% of the intended minimum compressive design strength or sufficient strength to support loads imposed during steel erection.
-Test will be based on appropriate ASTM standard. - (2) Prior to start of work activities a Fall Protection and a Fall Rescue plan must be submitted and approved by the project team. - (3) Written notification of repairs, replacement or modifications to anchor bolts.
-All repairs, replacement, or modification must be approved by the project structural engineer of record. - (4) Site layout plan will be established prior to steel erection and delivery.
-The site plan will address access roads for movement of trucks, cranes and other equipment, and will include a firm, properly graded, drained and readily accessible access to the storage area. - (5) Suspended loads shall be routed to minimize employee exposure to overhead hazards.
-Employees shall not work directly below a suspended load. - (6) Decking holes and openings shall not be cut until essential to the construction process.
-When holes and openings are cut into the decking, they shall be immediately protected with either covers or guard rails. - (7) All employees performing work in the erection process and decking process shall be protected from falls at or above 6 feet. - (8) All loads that are hoisted shall have a tag line attached, with no knots, in a manner that the employee receiving the load can control the load while not being under the suspended load. - (9) Climbing of steel is strictly forbidden. - (10) The riding of headache ball, hook, or load isstrictly forbidden. - (11) Safety latches on hooks shall not be deactivated or made in operable. - (12) Before Flintco, LLC will accept control of the cable guardrail system installed by the steel erection trade partner, the following installation requirements must be met. - a.
-3/8" cable or larger shall be used and flags installed at 6' intervals. - b.
-Each termination end of cable will have 2 clamps per end and shall have a torque to manufactures requirements - c.
-The length of run of cable will be no more than 100' straight run, and will have at least one tension device for each cable top rail andmid-rail - d.
-Erection trade partner will coordinate with Flintco, LLC for location of material feed points. - e.
-The top rail will have no more than two inches deflection in any direction - f.
-Documented sign off acceptance from the Flintco, LLC Superintendent.
+- Prior to commencement of steel erection, written notification must be provided to the Erection Trade partner that the concrete footing, piers, walls or mortar in masonry piers and walls have attained either 75% of the intended minimum compressive design strength or sufficient strength to support loads imposed during steel erection.
+Test will be based on appropriate ASTM standard. - 2.
+Prior to start of work activities a Fall Protection and a Fall Rescue plan must be submitted and approved by the project team. - 3.
+Written notification of repairs, replacement or modifications to anchor bolts.
+All repairs, replacement, or modification must be approved by the project structural engineer of record. - 4.
+Site layout plan will be established prior to steel erection and delivery.
+The site plan will address access roads for movement of trucks, cranes and other equipment, and will include a firm, properly graded, drained and readily accessible access to the storage area. - Suspended loads shall be routed to minimize employee exposure to overhead hazards.
+Employees shall not work directly below a suspended load. - Decking holes and openings shall not be cut until essential to the construction process.
+When holes and openings are cut into the decking, they shall be immediately protected with either covers or guard rails. - 7.
+All employees performing work in the erection process and decking process shall be protected from falls at or above 6 feet.

+- 8. All loads that are hoisted shall have a tag line attached, with no knots, in a manner that the employee receiving the load can control the load while not being under the suspended load. - 9.
+Climbing of steel is strictly forbidden. - 10.
+The riding of headache ball, hook, or load is strictly forbidden. - 11.
+Safety latches on hooks shall not be deactivated or made in operable. - 12.
+Before Flintco, LLC will accept control of the cable guardrail system installed by the steel erection trade partner, the following installation requirements must be met. - 3/8" cable or larger shall be used and flags installed at 6' intervals. - Each termination end of cable will have 2 clamps per end and shall have a torque to manufactures requirements - The length of run of cable will be no more than 100' straight run, and will have at least one tension device for each cable top rail and mid-rail - Erection trade partner will coordinate with Flintco, LLC for location of material feed points. - The top rail will have no more than two inches deflection in any direction - Documented sign off acceptance from the Flintco, LLC Superintendent.

 See 29 CFR 1926 Subpart "R" for other regulations for steel erection.
+Refer to FCO Steel Erection Procedure Manual located on theCommons for additional steel erection procedures for selfperform work.